-Here you will find information concerning the rules for being awarded permanent residence in Denmark.
+Here you will find information concerning the rules for being awarded a permanent residence permit in Denmark.
 Please note that the information is a simplified and revised version of the rules.
-If you are in doubt or would like additional information, you can read the rules in their entirety or you can contact the Danish Immigration Service
+If you have any doubt or would like additional information, you can read the rules in their entirety or you can contact the Danish Immigration Service

-You can apply for permanent residence once you have met all the requirements.
+You can apply for a permanent residence permit at anytime

-Read more about how to apply for permanent residence.
+Read more about how to apply for a permanent residence permit.

 You have had asylum in Denmark (refugees) for the past eight years, and have shown a willingness to integrate.
 Read more